 Polyprotic Acids: Multiple Protons

-For example, sulfuric acid (H2SO4) dissociates in two steps:
+Take this: sulfuric acid (H2SO4) dissociates in two steps:

 H2SO4(aq) + H2O(l) → H3O+(aq) + HSO4-(aq) Ka1 = largeHSO4-(aq) + H2O(l) ⇌ H3O+(aq) + SO42-(aq) Ka2 = 1.2 x 10^-2

 When calculating the pH of a solution of a polyprotic acid, it is often sufficient to consider only the first dissociation step, as the subsequent dissociation steps contribute very little to the overall hydrogen ion concentration.
-However, in some cases, it may be necessary to consider the second or even third dissociation step, especially if the Ka values are relatively close in magnitude or if the concentration of the acid is very low.
+Even so, in some cases, it may be necessary to consider the second or even third dissociation step, especially if the Ka values are relatively close in magnitude or if the concentration of the acid is very low.

 Acid-Base Equilibrium and Solubility

-For example, consider the dissolution of calcium carbonate (CaCO3) in water:
+As an example, consider the dissolution of calcium carbonate (CaCO3) in water:

 CaCO3(s) ⇌ Ca2+(aq) + CO32-(aq)